bobblestiltskin/stringnum/README.md

 - const char *string_mul_int_string(int alpha, const char *in_string)
    -- returns a string comprising the product of alpha and the in_string

-  All of these veriants cause memory to be allocated so the local variable set from any of the functions should be free'd after use. (see the test programs for exemplars).
+  All of these variants cause memory to be allocated so the local variable set from any of the functions should be free'd after use. (see the test programs for exemplars).